iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/grantAccess.md

 _default_: `1`

-Allows specifying an optional nano RLC cost associated with every access of the protected data.
+Specifies the usage fee in nano RLC (nRLC) associated with each access of the data.
+It represents the cost incurred for each individual interaction with application.

+By invoking the grantAccess method with a specific `pricePerAccess` you define the fee that the specified user (`authorizedUser` parameter) must pay for each access to the data when used with the specified application (`authorizedApp` parameter).

+The fee is paid to the owner of the protected data.

 ```js
 const grantedAccess = await dataProtector.grantAccess({